WEST DEAN PARISH COUNCIL

 The Dean Forest Greenway Project runs for 5.8kms from its start near the Fountain Inn at Parkend to its end on the Co-Op path in Lydney.

 The Greenway will be built to the same standard as the family trail at Beechenhurst and will be designed to provide a safe and attractive route for pedestrians and cyclists connecting Lydney to the heart of the Forest of Dean.

 The route will be traffic free over its whole length, save for 3 road crossings, and will be designed with easy gradients to be suitable for those with wheelchairs.
 At Norchard a bridge over the railway will provide a link from the Greenway to the station.

-The project is being promoted by West Dean Parish Council and is designed and managed by Greenways and Cycleroutes who are also working on the Chepstow and Tintern Wye Valley Greenway due to open at Easter 2021
+The project is being promoted by West Dean Parish Council and is designed and managed by Greenways and Cycleroutes who also designed the Chepstow and Tintern Wye Valley Greenway which opened Easter 2021.

 Community Consultation Open Days

 A series of open days were held in 2019.

 These took place in Parkend Memorial Hall, Yorkley Community Centre and Whitecroft Memorial Hall.

 Visitors were able to see the accumulated work carried out to investigate Housing, The Arts, Transport, Business and Economy, Health, Wellbeing and Community Organisations.